surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

  <B><font color = " Black"> Image 17</font></b>

 ## Edit

-To edit a file click on <b>Setting</b> icon as mentioned in image below and click on <b>Edit</b>, it will navigate to report or dashboard you want to edit after editing the file click on save  to update the changes made.
+To edit a file click on <b>Setting</b> icon and click <b>Edit</b>, it will navigate to report or dashboard you want to edit after editing the dasboard file click on save  to update the changes made.

 ## Delete